 Recommended by Yen, Wandering Journal

-For some parts, it is true as there are many tours to do in Phuket, but there are many free and cheap things to do as well.
+Whether you’re visiting Phuket with kids, solo or on a romantic getaway – you’ll never be bored!
+While it’s true Phuket can be an expensive destination, there are also many free and cheap things to do.
 The best example would be visiting all the viewpoints for free on your motorbike.
 And I promise you that you’ll be satisfied with the pristine island views around Phuket island.
-An hour ride from the town lies Samet Nangshe Viewpoint, one of the most beautiful viewpoints in Thailand.
+An hour’s ride from the town lies Samet Nangshe Viewpoint, one of Thailand’s most beautiful viewpoints.

 If you want to save the hassle, simply book with your hotel manager to get it sorted.
 If you’re asked whether to drop off at Phuket Bus Terminal 1 or 2, I’d suggest Terminal 1 since it’s more central with plenty of accommodation around.